martin-ev/Who-feeds-the-world/index.md

 <div style="float: right; width: 45%; margin: 5% 5% 5% 5%; min-width: 300px;" w3-include-html="plots/greenmaizenettrade.html"></div>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  We see that until the 80s no country in the world was a strong net exporter of green maize.
 It was barely even exported or imported in any country.
-Starting from the mid 80s the **United States** emerge as the main net exporter.
+Starting from the mid-80s the **United States** emerge as the main net exporter.
 During the 90s and into recent years, some more countries emerge that are net exporters, mainly in Europe.
 Globally, the United States stays the single most important exporter of this agricultural product throughout the years, which is probably why our model identified it as the **strongest predictor of GDP**.

 <div style="clear: right; width: 100%;"></div>